Not good at self-marketing either? Guess what! How can you improve in this area?

 Frequently Asked Questions about Self-marketing

-Why is it that many managers find it difficult to "sell" themselves while representing their team excellently?
+Why is it that many leaders find it difficult to "sell" themselves while representing their team excellently?

 This paradox is the result of several factors.
 On the one hand, the cultural background (modesty is a strong value, especially in Hungary and Central Europe), and on the other hand, the impostor syndrome, which makes many people feel that they are not worthy enough of their position.
 As leaders, we often find it difficult to emphasize our own merits because we are used to focusing on the achievements of the team.
 In addition, many people fear being perceived as arrogant or boastful if they emphasize their own accomplishments.